kratika10rathore/WebApp-pipeline/README.md

 # WebApp-pipeline
-# I have updated to test auto trigger of jenkins Job.
+# I have updated to test auto trigger.